mikemclaren/day-one/README.md

 # Day One
-A GraphQL server, utilizing Koa v2, and Babel!
+A GraphQL server, utilizing Koa v2, and Babel.

 Spins up and grabs the most recent commits on this repository.
+This repo is a really simple GraphQL execution that gives at least a little insight into how GraphQL is set up and works.
 Try it out!

 ## Spinning Up
 You'll need to be running Node 4.0+!